Family Law Mediation & Arbitration Attorneys in Oceanside

 Family law cases can be resolved in several different ways.
 Recognizing the expense, uncertainty, and time entailed in traditional litigation, courts in recent years have mandated or encouraged alternative dispute resolution (ADR) methods such as mediation and arbitration.

 Discuss your case with us today and see how mediation or arbitration can benefit you.
-Call Palmer Rodak & Associates at (760) 573-2223.
+Contact Palmer Rodak & Associates today!

 How Mediation Works